tysbrown/leannebrowneventing.com/pages/contact.md

   key: Contact
   order: 3
 ---
-Let's start a conversation.
-I look forward to hearing from you!
+Do you have goals as a rider?
+I specialize in getting you there.
+Let's have a conversation about where you want to be.